 Gain superior knowledge and a firm skill base to pursue management careers in the arts and cultural sector.
 The Master of Arts and Cultural Management will develop your transferable skills so you can traverse a broad range of art form contexts, including film, theatre, dance, music and the visual arts.

 With a vocational pathway in mind, the Master of Arts and Cultural Management program includes an optional internship placement.
 You’ll develop a practical understanding of cultural policy development in local councils and government.
-The program includes an optional moving image specialisation, which allows you to focus on management and curatorship of film.

 Who is it for?

 Whether you want to continue studying, or are coming back to study to advance your professional skills, you’ll refine your project management of small and large enterprises and broaden your understanding of issues concerning the arts, including financial management and contract negotiations.
 Designed for those who want to sharpen their leadership potential and abilities to function ethically, imaginatively and resourcefully in order to advance the arts and promote them nationally and internationally.
 Through the Master of Arts and Cultural Management, you will expand your professional networks and put your skills into practice with a national or international internship placement.

 As a Master of Arts and Cultural Management graduate, you can expect to advance your career in areas including:

 - Community arts